How to move your site from a free host to your own domain

 Ready to get moving from WordPress.com to .org?
 Here are the steps you need to follow to make the switch from WordPress or Blogger to your own domain.

 Things you need before you get started

 To move your site from free blog platforms like WordPress or Blogger to your own domain, you will need two things:

 - Your own domain name and server space to host the site.
 Needless to say, 123 Reg has a great selection of domain name extensions and UK web hosting to get you started.
 You can even get a free domain name to help you on your way.

 - Access to your existing WordPress or Blogger account so you can easily move all your content and data to your new domain.

 Set up your new self-hosted site

-Our web hosting offers 1-click WordPress installation, all you need to do is log in to your 123-reg control panel and click to install the WordPress application.
+Our web hosting offers one-click WordPress installation, which means that all you need to do is to log into your 123 Reg control panel and click to install the WordPress application.

 Exporting and Importing Content: WordPress

 First up is WordPress as it’s the most popular free hosting platform on the web.